-Despite the challenging global economic conditions as a result of the Pandemic, demand for residential building materials in Canada and the US has been much stronger than was expected when the Pandemic was first declared in March 2020.
-As a result, the Company has benefited significantly from quarantine-related home improvement activities and an increased interest in single-family detached housing.
-Nevertheless, COVID-19 presents uncertainty and risk with respect to the Company's future performance and financial results.
+Despite the challenging global economic conditions, demand for residential building materials in Canada and the US has been much stronger than was expected when the Pandemic was first declared in March 2020.
+As a result, the Company has benefited significantly from quarantine-related home improvement activities and an increased interest in single-family detached housing, although these are showing recent signs of cooling.
+With reopening in many major economies, and as evidenced by the recent wood products pricing and volume declines, the interest in home improvement is moderating, as spending is diverted to travel and entertainment activities.
+As such, COVID-19 continues to present uncertainty and risk with respect to the Company's future performance and financial results.
 The Company is actively managing these risks; however, due to the uncertainty regarding the duration and extent of the Pandemic, the severity of the operational and financial impacts on the Company will depend on, among other things, how long and diverse the disruptions in a variety of areas prove to be, including but not limited to, government and institutional regulation, legislation, capital and credit markets, Canadian, US and overall global economies, the Company's customers, suppliers and supply chains, and the Company's labour force.

 At this time, the Company expects any potential negative impacts of the Pandemic to be temporary, and that the higher demand for its products will sustain beyond the Pandemic, as governments in Canada and the US have identified investment in housing and infrastructure as a key source of economic stimulus, during the eventual recovery phase.
-In the interim, the Company continues to maintain a high level of vigilance and focus on the Pandemic and its disruptive impacts, and actively manage the risks.
+In the interim, the Company continues to maintain a high level of vigilance and focus on the Pandemic and its disruptive impacts, and actively manage risk.
 Management continues to employ mitigation strategies to minimize, among other things, the potential impacts of construction materials price volatility.
 These strategies include, but are not limited to, the use of vendor managed inventories, direct shipments from the manufacturer to the customer, and the Company's internal policy of optimizing inventory levels to maintain its high standard of customer service levels and minimizing excess inventory otherwise exposed to market fluctuations.
-The Company is also continuing to execute on its strategy to increase the proportion of value added products, such as pressure treated wood, in its overall sales.
+The Company is also continuing to execute on its strategy to increase the proportion of value-added products, such as pressure treated wood, in its overall sales.